-Course Equivalencies
+C. Course Equivalencies

 The institutions shall identify specific courses that are equivalent.
-This identification shall be on a discipline-by-discipline basis and shall appear in the guide.
+This identification shall be on a discipline-by-discipline basis and shall be accessible at RI Transfers.
 Information about course additions, changes or deletions by an institution shall be communicated by the appropriate chairperson to the corresponding chairpersons at other institutions for equivalency evaluation before or during the annual meeting of departmental chairs.